stephanieyenyu/smart-commute-assistant/README.md

 What is here is a rule-based decision engine, a three-stage reminder scheduler with no lock and no queue, and a shared household dashboard that recomputes whose turn it is on every poll instead of advancing a pointer.
-Both of the latter two were built that way to avoid state that can get stuck, and both are argued in Design. **It contains no learning components.**
+Both of the latter two were built that way to avoid state that can get stuck, and both are argued in Design. **It contains no learned components.**

 ---

 ![Full commute cycle](docs/images/demo.gif)

-*schedule setup → dashboard opens → T−60 reminder → T−5 countdown → departure confirmed → monitoring stops.*
+*Schedule setup → dashboard opens → T−60 reminder → T−5 countdown → departure confirmed → monitoring stops.*

 ---